ryanklaiber/Possible/README.md

 1. Using the pv list non-destructively, sort the list in order of highest or lowest pv values (depending on which argument is used in the 'from-highest-or-lowest' parameter).
 2. Print the lists with the first 'number' (specified as the argument to the 'number parameter') pv's that are different from each other, beginning from the start of the list sorted in step #1.

-*The same results should be produced given the same code, sources, and actor/receiver combination.

 Expansions